SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 > Legacy packages come from deprecated Package Creation software or manual creation.

 > **Note**
-> Deployment with a local artifact requires a minimum DataMiner version of  Release 10.3.0  or feature release 10.3.2
+> Deployment with a local artifact requires DataMiner 10.3.0/10.3.2 or higher.

  ### Basic Command